In September 2015, I began studying a part-time MICM (Master in International Communication Management) at The Hague University of Applied Sciences.

 The final course of MICM is the thesis project.
 You will find your own client and serve them with valuable advice about a strategic international communication problem.

-I am already thinking through ideas and organisations to base this on.
+Written about a third through my studies – I am already thinking through ideas and organisations to base this on.
 I’m keen to incorporate my interests and experiences in social media and education (particularly elearning) and likely to base it on The Hague University, as working and studying there gives me useful access to key information and contacts.
 I’d still like to research and incorporate findings from other organisations, whether that be corporate or other educational institutions.
 Initially I had considered instead looking at museums/cultural institutions and may still see if this is relevant as this is another area of interest – either way, I’m hoping my findings and thesis will be useful to apply in other fields, no matter which I choose.

 So that’s where I am so far with my studies, I look forward to continuing to develop my knowledge and skills, and as always, really enjoy sharing this with others – I find that’s also a great way to continue to learn.